 - Plan your method of reorganization while your closet is empty.
 If everything is going back to the same place, that’s fine, too.
 Now is the time to change things up, however.

-- Pick up your clothing and sort it quickly.
+- Pick up your clothing and sort it quickly, says The Spruce.
 Things you keep should go in a different pile.
 Sort the rest into bags.
 If you aren’t sure, keep it.
 You could also consider a bin to “think about” when you have more time.
 Stick to around a quarter of an hour or so for this.

 - Finish up.
 Fold clothing neatly and hang things back up.
 Arrange your shoes logically.
 Tie up your bags and place them by your front door to go out as soon as possible.